-13. What if an employee has a sick family member at home with COVID-19?...7

-14. issue Should an employer allow its employees to work from home?
-What are the s?
-15. polic Should an employer consider altering its sick leave or paid time off (PTO) y?
-16. Can an employer require employees who test positive for COVID-19 to y the employer, even if the employee is working remotely at the time?9 17. reaso Must employees be paid if they are sent home or if they take leave for ons related to COVID-19?9 18.
-Could an employer receive an OSHA citation if an employee contracts [D-19?9 19.
-Can an employee receive workers' compensation benefits if he/she cacts COVID-19 while at work?
-20. Does FMLA apply to absences related to COVID-19?1 21.
-Should an employer ban employees from traveling during the pandemic?11 22.
-Can an employee be fired for refusing to come to work because of erns about contracting COVID-19?12 23.
-If a group of employees refuses to work or is critical of the employer's ies, can they be terminated?12 24.
-Requ What is the Families First Coronavirus Response Act, and what does it ire Employers to do?12 Can an employee continue his/her health coverage under a group plan reduced hours or while on furlough or temporary layoff caused by the (D-19 pandemic?13 Curr ent Status of Business Closings in Ohio 14 26.
-What has been closed in Ohio?14 Ques stions Relating to Unemployment 14 27.
-(COV Will workers qualify for unemployment benefits if the coronavirus TD-19) causes an employer to shut down operations or lay off employees? .14 If an employee receives unemployment benefits as a result of a navirus-related business shutdown, will the employer's unemployment increase?
-29. coroi If an asymptomatic employee imposes a self-quarantine because of the navirus, will they be eligible for unemployment benefits?15
+Other Workplace Issues8 13.
+What if an employee has a sick family member at home with COVID-19?8 14.
+Should an employer allow its employees to work from home?
+What are the issues?
+15. Should an employer consider altering its sick leave or paid time off (PTO) policy?9 16.
+Can an employer require employees who test positive for COVID-19 to notify the employer, even if the employee is working remotely at the time?
+10 17.
+Must employees be paid if they are sent home or if they take leave for reasons related to COVID-19?
+18. Could an employer receive an OSHA citation if an employee contracts COVID-19?
+19. Can an employee receive workers' compensation benefits if he/she contracts COVID-19 while at work?
+20. Does FMLA apply to absences related to COVID-19?12 21.
+Should an employer ban employees from traveling during the pandemic?
+13 22.
+Can an employee be fired for refusing to come to work because of concerns about contracting COVID-19?14 23.
+If a group of employees refuses to work or is critical of the employer's policies, can they be terminated?
+24. What is the Families First Coronavirus Response Act, and what does it Require Employers to do?
+25. Can an employee continue his/her health coverage under a group plan with reduced hours or while on furlough or temporary layoff caused by the COVID-19 pandemic?
+Current Status of Business Closings in Ohio16 26.
+What has been closed in Ohio?
+16 Questions Relating to Unemployment17 27.
+Will workers qualify for unemployment benefits if the coronavirus (COVID-19) causes an employer to shut down operations or lay off employees? .17

-30. COV If an employee is in mandatory quarantine because of suspicion of having ID-19, will they be eligible for unemployment benefits?15 31. quar If COVID-19 creates a situation that causes an employer to submit terly reports and/or payments late, will the filing deadline be extended?15 32. off?
-Should employers pay out paid time off to employees that are being laid 16 Wha at are the State and Federal Government Offering to Help Businesses Impacted by COVID- 19?
-33. Is there any financial help for small businesses?
-16 34· Econ Does my company qualify as a "small business" for purposes of the SBA nomic Injury Disaster Loan Program?17 35.
+28. If an employee receives unemployment benefits as a result of a coronavirus-related business shutdown, will the employer's unemployment taxes increase?r 29.
+If an asymptomatic employee imposes a self-quarantine because of the coronavirus, will they be eligible for unemployment benefits?
+30. If an employee is in mandatory quarantine because of suspicion of having COVID-19, will they be eligible for unemployment benefits?
+31. If COVID-19 creates a situation that causes an employer to submit quarterly reports and/or payments late, will the filing deadline be extended?
+19 32.
+Should employers pay out paid time off to employees that are being laid off?
+19 What are the Ctate and Federal Concurrent Offering to What are the State and Federal Government Offering to Help Businesses Impacted by COVID-19?26 Help Businesses Impacted by COVID-19?20 Help Businesses Impacted by COVID-19?
+Help Businesses Impacted by COVID-19?
+Help Businesses Impacted by COVID-19?20 33.
+Is there any financial help for small businesses?20 34.
+Does my company qualify as a "small business" for purposes of the SBA Economic Injury Disaster Loan Program?22 35.
 What about childcare services for medical workers that can't stay home?
-17 36.
-Is there an alternative to layoffs for employers?17 37. outb Are there any training opportunities for employees during the COVID-19 reak?
-38. Is there any relief for bars and restaurants?18 The Critchfield COVID-19 Task Force 19
+22 Help Businesses Impacted by GOVID-19?